-While not a permanent cover practice, topsoiling is an integral component of providing permanent cover in areas with an unsuitable soil surface for plant growth.
+While not a permanent cover practice, topsoiling and composting are an integral component of providing permanent cover in areas with an unsuitable soil surface for plant growth.
+Use this BMP in conjunction with other BMPs such as seeding, mulching, or sodding.

 Native soils and disturbed soils that have been organically amended not only retain much more stormwater, but also serve as effective biofilters for urban pollutants and, by supporting more vigorous plant growth, reduce the water, fertilizer and pesticides needed to support installed landscapes.
 Topsoil does not include any subsoils but only the material from the top several inches including organic debris.

-- Leave native soils undisturbed as much as possible.
+- Leave native soils and the duff layer undisturbed as much as possible.
 Restore native soils disturbed during clearing and grading as much as possible, to a condition where moisture-holding capacity is equal to or better than the original site conditions.
-This criterion can be met by using onsite native topsoil, incorporating amendments into onsite soil, or importing blended topsoil. - Topsoiling is a required procedure when establishing vegetation on shallow soils, and soils of critically low pH (high acid) levels. - Stripping of existing, properly functioning soil system and vegetation for the purpose of topsoiling during construction is not acceptable.
+This criterion can be met by using on-site native topsoil, incorporating amendments into on-site soil, or importing blended topsoil. - Topsoiling is a required procedure when establishing vegetation on shallow soils, and soils of critically low pH (high acid) levels. - Stripping of existing, properly functioning soil system and vegetation for the purpose of topsoiling during construction is not acceptable.
 If an existing soil system is functioning properly it shall be preserved in its undisturbed and uncompacted condition. - Depending on where the topsoil comes from, or what vegetation was on site before disturbance, invasive plant seeds may be included and could cause problems for establishing native plants, landscaped areas, or grasses. - Topsoil from the site will contain mycorrhizal bacteria that are necessary for healthy root growth and nutrient transfer.
 These native mycorrhiza are acclimated to the site and will provide optimum conditions for establishing grasses.
-Use commercially available mycorrhiza products when topsoil is brought in from offsite.